Reading and Checking Motherboard ID

 lsusb

-- If you have previously performed the above steps and successfully burned the Klipper firmware, and the motherboard is operating normally, but only need to update the Klipper firmware, please directly view the
+- If you have executed the above steps before and successfully burned the Klipper firmware, the mainboard is running normally, and you just need to update the Klipper firmware, please directly refer to the

 Firmware Update

-chapter in the right sidebar of this page.
+section in the right-hand menu bar of this page.

 Search for USBID